anbox-cloud/discourse-docs/howto/container/access.md

 `amc shell` and `amc exec` open various possibilities for automation use cases.
 See the help output of the commands for further details.

 <a name="scrcpy"></a>
-## Access a container with scrcpy
+## Access an instance with scrcpy

-The AMS services enable connecting remotely over a network to containers via [scrcpy](https://github.com/Genymobile/scrcpy).
+The AMS services enable connecting remotely over a network to instance via [scrcpy](https://github.com/Genymobile/scrcpy).
-Scrcpy provides a simple way to display and control containers running on Anbox Cloud remotely.
+Scrcpy provides a simple way to display and control instances running on Anbox Cloud remotely.

-In the next sections, you will learn how to connect a container running on Anbox Cloud via scrcpy.
+In the next sections, you will learn how to connect an instance running on Anbox Cloud via scrcpy.

 ### Install scrcpy